JONeillSr/AD-User-and-Group-Migrations/README.md

   - File path where temporary passwords will be stored
   - File is automatically secured to allow access only to administrators
   - Passwords are appended with timestamps for historical tracking
+  - Includes user display name and sender name for each record
   - Default: ".\TempPasswords.csv"

 - **ForcePasswordReset**